pratyushjain122/todo-list/README.md

 ~ When we check ✅ the box, a strike-through appears on the task to mark it as completed.

-~ When the bin is clicked, there is a short animation followed by a short animation.
+~ When the bin is clicked, there is a short animation followed by deletion of the task.

 &nbsp;